Updated April 16, 2021

-- Work on a team of counselors to schedule, facilitate, and teach weekly employability skill workshops and job readiness trainings to teens and young adults.
+- Work on a team of counselors to schedule, facilitate, and teach weekly employability skills workshops and job readiness trainings to teens and young adults.

-- Monitor attendance, GPA, and credit recovery as it relates to the youth’s educational progress.
+- Monitor school and work attendance, GPA, and credit recovery as it relates to the youth’s educational progress.

-- Perform regular worksite visits to ensure trainees are making adequate progress and all worksite issues are resolved promptly.
+- Conduct regular worksite visits to ensure trainees are making adequate progress and promptly resolving all worksite issues.

-- Develop and maintain subsidized internship worksite partnerships (businesses and non-profits) that provide a variety of work experience options for the young adults.
+- Develop and maintain subsidized internship worksite partnerships (businesses and non-profits) that provide a variety of work experience options for the youth trainees.

-- Coach trainees towards employability through one on one meeting and small group sessions.
+- Coach trainees towards employability through one-on-one meetings and small group sessions.

-- Assist with lobby duty, receiving and keeping the culture of our space professional and warm.
+- Assist with lobby duty, receiving and keeping the culture of YEP’s space professional and warm.

 - Serve as liaisons and YEP representatives throughout the Oakland community.